teamnamegoeshere/fullstack-backend/Part A README.md

 Before every Pull request was opened, tests were performed according to the matrix, utilising Postman and the humao.rest-client VSCode extension before user permissions were implemented.
 The ```client.http``` file in the backend repository also serves to document the API routes of this application.

 A number of unit tests were written in RSpec, particularly focusing on user and list validation.
 These tests can be run with the ```rspec``` terminal command in the cloned backend repository. ```rspec  -f d``` provides more information on the tests being run.
 The backend repository also contains a filed named ```api-rspec.yml``` stored in ```.github/workflows```.
 This file provides configuration data for GitHub Actions.
 GitHub Actions then spins up a test environment and runs the RSpec tests.
-All tests must pass before the changes can be pushed to the remote branch and before a Pull Request can be approved.
+All tests are run when changes are pushed to a remote branch and when a Pull Request is opened.

 #### Production